-Through Paper Nations’ programme of events and initiatives, we generate research in the form of practice guides, tools, case studies, evidence bases and impact reports.
+Through Paper Nations’ programme of events and initiatives, we generate research in the form of practice guides, tools, films, artworks, websites, case studies, evidence bases and impact reports.
 The work we do in the community is research in action.
+(You can read more about creative practice research here.)

 But we can’t do it alone.
 To really make writing for all, we need to involve everyone.
 We need to listen to those who are just starting out, those who are experienced, those who face multiple and complex barriers, and people who work in every aspect of the writing community - from the writers themselves to the publishers and those providing moral support.